-[This is relocated this to a new section at the bottom on the TRG.]
+[A variation on this is added to the section below on the TRG.]

 Section 1.4 Action on a Formal Application

 1.4.1 The Planning Board must take final action on a formal application - to approve, approve with conditions, or deny - within 65 days after a determination of completeness by the Board.
 The Board shall consider the application at its regular meetings, or at workshop meetings if needed.
 The Board will schedule a site visit if determined to be useful.
 Additional reports or studies may be required by the Board, at its reasonable discretion, including but not limited to, a high intensity soil survey and traffic, school, fiscal, and environmental impact analyses, to allow the Board to make an informed and educated decision concerning the application.